skellis46/slipbox/artistic research and ecosystems.md

 The first is axiomatic (and likely unpopular): all art can be framed as practice research.
 If this were not the case, we would need to establish specific conditions, types, methods, processes, practices, outcomes, etc that prevent any art from being framed as such.
 This is implausible to say the least.
 Note that this axiom is different from saying that all art _is_ practice research.
 Rather, all art _is able to be_ framed or positioned as practice research.

 The second is the proposition that artistic activity in the academy is nearly always framed as practice research _post hoc_, and that this is equivalent to the retrofitting described by the REF panel.
-In a sense this proposition is concerned with _when_ arts practices are framed as practice research, and the seeds and implications of this timing.
+In a sense this proposition is concerned with _when_ arts practices are framed as practice research, and the causes and implications of this timing.
 I will focus on providing evidence as to why post hoc framing of practice research must be the case, and that to suggest otherwise is to denature the complex inter-relationships between art-making and art rendered as research.

 ## The _when_ of practice research: ab ovo and post hoc